In this tutorial, we’re going to take advantage of two of WordPress’ most powerful features,

 Setting up the custom fields

 If you have already been taking advantage of WordPress custom fields, then you already understand the basic idea here.
-For each post that you would like to have appear randomly in the header of your theme, create the following custom fields:
+For each post that you would like to have appear randomly in the header of your theme, create the following set of custom fields:

 Notice that we are using relative file paths for the images.
 This trick ensures maximum flexibility and portability for our custom-field data.
 Also note the two different images we are using for each post: a full-size image that will be displayed in the lightbox popup, and a cropped or resized version of that same image for display in the random header.